josephbulger/josephbulger.github.io/source/_posts/2011-5-21-learning-ruby-on-rails-installing-rubymine.markdown

 ---
-author: jbulger
+author: joseph
-comments: true
+comments: false
 date: 2011-5-21 18:28:29
 layout: post
 slug: learning-ruby-on-rails-installing-rubymine
 title: 'Learning Ruby on Rails: Installing RubyMine'
 wordpress_id: 440
-categories:
+categories: [learning ruby, rubymine]
-- Programming
-tags:
-- learning ruby
-- rubymine
 ---

 RubyMine is a Jetbrains product for developing ruby applications.
 I use a lot of Jetbrains products, which is why I'm giving RubyMine a run through.
 I'm hoping it will be as good as their other products.
 Since I'm a .NET developer, I'm thinking it will help me bridge the gap between the typical environment I'm used to using (Visual Studio 2010) and RoR.<!-- more -->